mlflow/mlflow/docs/source/plugins.rst

        within the ``mlflow_test_plugin`` module)

        The entry point name (e.g. ``file-plugin``) is the tracking URI scheme with which to associate the custom AbstractStore implementation.

-       In the example above, users who install the plugin and set a tracking URI of the form "file-plugin://<path>" will use the custom AbstractStore implementation defined in ``PluginFileStore``.
+       Users who install the example plugin and set a tracking URI of the form ``file-plugin://<path>`` will use the custom AbstractStore implementation defined in ``PluginFileStore``.
 The full tracking URI is passed to the ``PluginFileStore`` constructor.
      - `SqlAlchemyStore <https://github.com/mlflow/mlflow/blob/master/mlflow/store/model_registry/sqlalchemy_store.py#L34>`_